—✴︎ 𝐵𝓁𝑒𝓈𝓈𝒾𝓃𝑔 𝐼𝓃 𝒟𝒾𝓈𝑔𝓊𝒾𝓈𝑒 ✴︎—

 He pulls it out while you point to your wrist.
 Puzzled, he furrows his eyebrows.

-“Don’t wanna lose it,” you said without a second thought.
-Saying the gesture was seducing would be an understatement.
-He craved your touch.
-Feeling the blush creep back up from his cheekbones to the bridge of his nose, he held your hand with a gentle grip and wrote it vertically in a neat font.
-You held it up to admire for a second before burying your wrist back into your pockets.
-The fact that you didn't think twice about it gave him butterflies to accompany the warmth that settled in him.
-The stroll felt minutes long, but your watch and the setting sun soon humbled you both once again.
+“Don’t wanna lose it,” you say without a second thought.
+Saying the gesture is seducing would be an understatement.
+He craves your touch.
+Feeling the blush creep back up from his cheekbones to the bridge of his nose, he holds your hand with a gentle grip and writes it vertically in a neat font.
+You hold it up to admire for a second before burying your wrist back into your pockets.
+The fact that you don’t think twice about it gives him butterflies to accompany the warmth that settles in him.

-“Hey,” his soft voice came through.
+“Hey,” his soft voice comes through.

 “I guessed you’d call me now.
 And you did.
 Strictly on time,” his breathy laugh travels through the phone.